ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 !!! caution

-    `--siteaccess` option usage can be relevant on multi-languages repository.
+    The `--siteaccess` option usage can be relevant for a multi-language repository.
-    You must export with the SiteAccess supporting all the languages, or migration skips translations in non-supported languages.
+    You must export with a SiteAccess that supports all languages, or the migration skips translations in non-supported languages.
-    It is recommended to use the SiteAccess of the Back Office of the targeted repository.
+    It is recommended to use the SiteAccess from the Back Office of the targeted repository.

 ## type